Art & Design

 - The view of the Pacific from Moore Square

-The MOA Museum of Art has a gold tea ceremony room that once belonged to warlord Toyotomi Hideyoshi
+The MOA Museum of Art has a reconstructed version of the gold tea ceremony room that once belonged to warlord Toyotomi Hideyoshi

 There are 3,500 paintings, calligraphy works, sculptures, and ceramic works here